-- (1) The amounts in this column represent the aggregate grant date fair value of Phantom Unit awards granted during the applicable fiscal years, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC Topic 718").
-Certain assumptions used in the calculation of these amounts are included in footnote 12 to our audited financial statements for the fiscal year ended September 30, 2022 included in our Annual Report on Form 10-K filed with the SEC on December 6, 2022.
+- (1) For Mr. Gendell, the amount in this column for fiscal year 2021 represents the discretionary cash incentive award granted to Mr. Gendell for fiscal year 2021 and the amount in this column for fiscal year 2023 represents his Discretionary Incentive Award.
+For Mr. Simmes, Ms. McLauchlin and Ms. Newman, the amount in this column for fiscal year 2023 represent their respective Discretionary Incentive Awards. - (2) The amounts in this column represent the aggregate grant date fair value of Phantom Unit awards granted during the applicable fiscal years, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC Topic 718").
+Certain assumptions used in the calculation of these amounts are included in footnote 12 to our audited financial statements for the fiscal year ended September 30, 2023 included in our Annual Report on Form 10-K filed with the SEC on December 7, 2023.
 Awards which vest upon achievement of a specified share price are valued using a Monte Carlo simulation performed as of the date of the grant.
-Awards which vest upon achievement of a financial performance target or upon the passage of time are valued based on the closing share price of the Company's Common Stock on the grant date and assume the vesting conditions are achieved at target, which we determined to be the probable outcome of such performance conditions as of the date of grant. - (2) The amount in this column for Mr. Gendell for fiscal year 2020 includes the aggregate grant date fair value of shares of Common Stock and Director PSUs paid to Mr. Gendell as his director Total Annual Compensation (as defined under "Director Compensation" below) for fiscal year 2020 through July 31, 2020, when he was appointed Interim CEO of the Company and was no longer eligible to receive compensation for his service as a director.
-For additional information, see "Director Compensation" below.
-The amount in this column for Mr. Gendell for fiscal year 2021 includes the Initial Stock Price-Based Award and the amount in this column for Mr. Gendell for fiscal year 2022 includes the Simmes Stock Price-Based Award.
-For additional information, see "Long-Term Incentive Awards Other Long-Term Incentive Awards" above. - On December 4, 2019, Ms. McLauchlin received a grant of 11,693 FY20 Phantom Units, which vested in three tranches subject to certain performance and service conditions.
-The grant date fair value of the FY20 Phantom Units, calculated assuming maximum performance, was \$283,332.
-On December 7, 2020, Ms. McLauchlin received a grant of 8,717 FY21 Phantom Units, which vest subject to certain performance and service conditions.
-The grant date fair value of the FY21 Phantom Units, calculated assuming maximum performance, was \$414,186.
+Awards which vest upon achievement of a financial performance target or upon the passage of time are valued based on the closing share price of the Company's Common Stock on the grant date and assume the vesting conditions are achieved at target, which we determined to be the probable outcome of such performance conditions as of the date of grant. - (3) The amount in this column for Mr. Gendell for fiscal year 2021 includes the Initial Stock Price-Based Award and the amount in this column for Mr. Gendell for fiscal year 2022 includes the Second Stock Price-Based Award.
+The amount in this column for Mr. Simmes for fiscal year 2022 includes the Simmes Stock Price-Based Award and the amount in this column for Mr. Simmes for fiscal year 2023 includes the Equity Incentive Award.
+For additional information, see "Long-Term Incentive Awards" above. - On December 7, 2020, Ms. McLauchlin received a grant of 8,717 FY21 Phantom Units, which vested subject to certain performance and service conditions.
+The grant date fair value of the FY21 Phantom Units, calculated assuming maximum performance, was \$414,170.
 On December 3, 2021, Mr. Simmes, Ms. McLauchlin and Ms. Newman received grants of 12,124, 7,577 and 5,254 FY22 Phantom Units, respectively, which vest subject to certain performance and service conditions.
-The grant date fair values of the FY22 Phantom Units, calculated assuming maximum performance, were \$666,498, \$416,575 and \$267,562, respectively.
-For additional information, see "Long-Term Incentives" above. - (4) For Mr. Gendell, the amount in this column for fiscal year 2021 represents the discretionary cash incentive award granted to Mr. Gendell for fiscal year 2021.
-For Mr. Simmes and Ms. Newman, the amounts in this column for fiscal year 2022 represent their respective cash awards earned under the 2022 STIP.
-For Ms. McLauchlin, the amount in this column for fiscal year 2020 represents the cash award earned under the Company's STIP for fiscal year 2020, the amount in this column for fiscal year 2021 represents the cash award earned under the 2021 STIP and the amount in this column for fiscal year 2022 represents the cash award earned under the 2022 STIP.
+The grant date fair values of the FY22 Phantom Units, calculated assuming maximum performance, were \$666,479, \$416,555 and \$267,581, respectively.
+On December 1, 2022, Mr. Gendell, Mr. Simmes, Ms. McLauchlin and Ms. Newman received grants of 25,096, 17,715, 11,072 and 7,677 FY23 Phantom Units, respectively, which vest subject to certain performance and service conditions.
+The grant date fair values of the FY23 Phantom Units, calculated assuming maximum performance, were \$1,022,774, \$721,969, \$451,226 and \$312,888, respectively.
+For additional information, see "Long-Term Incentives" above. - (5) The amounts in this column represent the cash awards earned by the NEOs under the STIP for that fiscal year.
+Mr. Gendell did not participate in the STIP in fiscal 2021 or fiscal 2022. - (6) The amounts in this column for fiscal year 2023 reflect Company matching contributions under the 401(k) Plan.
+During fiscal year 2023, the total value of all perquisites and personal benefits received by each NEO was less than \$10,000.